cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/index.md

 After that, you will add another migration, this time for the introduction of the [leaderboard module in production](/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md).

+You finish by [simulating upgrades in production](/hands-on-exercise/4-run-in-prod/5-migration-prod.md) with the use of Docker Compose.

 ## Developer Resources

 <div v-for="resource in $themeConfig.resources">